totemmaker/totemmaker-docs/docs/roboboard/api/totemapp.md

 ## :material-playlist-edit: Override commands

 Functionality allowing to intercept commands sent by Totem App.
-Typically button press will apply motor power directly (e.g. `/0/dc/powerA` → `DC.A.power()`).
+Typically button press will apply motor power directly (e.g. `/0/dc/powerA` → `DC.A.spin()`).
 Any action will be presented in `bool appOverride(int cmd, int value)` function, providing `value` and ability to choose either block or allow RoboBoard to process this command.

 Can be used to intercept standard "Model" controls and make your own drive logic or actions.